lemonbob/iMpress/README.md

 {name: ['i-app', 'i-child']}
 ```

 19. use the special attribute "i-html={data.myValue}" to insert data/props into the tag content as innerHTML.
-In these cases you should leave the tag empty. e.g.
+In these cases you should leave the tag empty.
+This special attribute will not work on component tags, in those instances i-html would be converted to the prop - iHtml.
 ```
 <div i-html={data.html}></div>
 ```